 e) An altstep that is activated as a default shall only have in value or template parameters.
 An altstep that is only invoked as an alternative in an alt statement or as stand-alone statement in a TTCN-3 behaviour description may have in, out and inout parameters.
 The rules for formal parameter lists shall be followed as defined in clause 5.4.

 f) Altsteps started by using the start test component operation shall always have a runs on clause (see clause 22.5) and are considered to be invoked in the component to be started, i.e. not locally.
 However, the start test component operation may be invoked within behaviours without a runs on clause.

+g) If the altstep is an interleave alstep, all restrictions of the interleave statement (see clause 20.4) apply to the top alternatives of the altstep as well.

 Examples